tonethar/IGME-330-Master/notes/randomness-1.md

 *Automatism* refers to creating art without conscious thought, accessing material from the unconscious mind as part of the creative process - https://www.tate.org.uk/art/art-terms/a/automatism

-- Check out *Danger of Death* by Jean Arp - which uses "earthquake lines" to produce an apparently random drawing --> https://www.tate.org.uk/art/artworks/arp-danger-of-death-t05007
+- **Check out *Danger of Death* by Jean Arp - which uses "earthquake lines" to produce an apparently random drawing -->** https://www.tate.org.uk/art/artworks/arp-danger-of-death-t05007
 - As with his collage of squares above, there are indications of premeditation (fainter pencil marks and partial erasures) that suggest that the work is not fully random.

 ## VI.
-Moving to the digital realm
+Moving to the digital medium

+We can easily utilize many of these techniques digitally.
 Georg Nees was a German academic who was a pioneer of computer art and generative graphics.
-We can approximate many of these techniques digitally:
+His *Schotter* piece from the 1960's used randomness to change the position and rotation of squares, more chaotically in the later rows of the work. **Check it out here -->** http://www.medienkunstnetz.de/works/schotter/

+***But how much randomness whould we use?
+What sorts of constrainsts should be applied?***

+"The random generators add subject matter to the aesthetic structure or form.
+If the random generators were to rule alone, chaos would emerge.
+Because the aesthetic structure narrows down randomness by means of a computer programme, it "in-forms" the chaos.
+Discernible aesthetic information is thus produced." -  Georg Nees (1969)

+## VII.
+Randomness in this course

+We will give you several opportunities to explore the use of randomness in digital media:

+- The "screensaver" exercise
+- The "random walker" exercise
+- NLP ("Natural Language Processing") and computational text exercises that we will do later in the semester, using JavaScript libaries like *RiTa* (pronounced "Rita") --> https://rednoise.org/rita/ and *NLP Compromise* --> http://compromise.cool